-Alpe d'Huez is an important ski station in the Isère department of the Rhone Alps, at one hour from Grenoble and almost 1900 metres above sea level.
-First developed as a resort in the 1930's it is the central resort of the Grandes Causses ski region, and is also famous for being a challenging cycling climb.
+Alpe d'Huez is one of the most important Alpine Ski resorts.
+First developed as a resort in the 1930's it is the central resort of the Grandes Causses ski region, now often simply known as the 'Alpe d'Huez Grand Domaine' and one of the best known ski resorts in France.
+The route to get here is also famous for being a challenging cycling climb.

 There are a few original villages in the region that are now more or less part of the Alpe d'Huez resort including Villard Reculas, Auris en Oisans, Vaujany and Oz-en-Oisans.

 The mountains around Alpe d'Huez are a very popular - and very extensive - winter ski and winter sports resort.
 Part of the reason for the popularity of Alpe d'Huez is its south facing position, which makes it one of the most reliably sunny of the resorts in the Alps.

 Most of the Alpe d'Huez resort is between 1500 metres and 3300 metres above sea level with most of the skiing above 1900 metres altitude.
 There are more than 250 kilometres of ski-runs reached by 80 ski lifts, and the 133 pistes include 43 green, 34 blue, 40 red and 16 black runs (including Sarenne, which at 11 kilometres is among the longest ski runs in the world).

 The views from the highest point, the Pic Blanc, are stunning and it is also here that you can access the most challenging of the ski runs.
 The more easy runs are lower down the mountain.

 The resort is also well known for the off-piste opportunities it provides through the dramatic mountain scenery although the slopes are also very popular with those learning to ski and the less experienced.